anishst/JavaSpringBoot/README.md

-# JavaSpringBoot
+# Java Spring Boot
-Java Spring Boot
+Java Spring Boot application

+## To Do

+[x] create a basic application